cloudfoundry-attic/cf-riak-cs-release/README.md

 1. Generate the manifest: `./generate_deployment_manifest vsphere riak-cs-vsphere-stub.yml > riak-cs-vsphere.yml`
 To tweak the deployment settings, you can modify the resulting file `riak-cs-vsphere.yml`.
 1. To deploy: `bosh deployment riak-cs-vsphere.yml && bosh deploy`

+### To an AWS environment

+1. Create a stub file called `riak-cs-aws-stub.yml` that contains your director UUID (which you can get from running `bosh status`).
+It also needs your network settings, like this:

+        director_uuid: YOUR-DIRECTOR-GUID-HERE
+        networks:
+          - name: riak-cs-network
+            subnets:
+            - name: riak-cs-subnet
+              cloud_properties:
+                subnet: YOUR-AWS-SERVICES-SUBNET-ID-HERE

+        resource_pools:
+        - name: riak-pool
+          cloud_properties:
+            availability_zone: YOUR-PRIMARY-AZ-NAME-HERE
+        - name: broker-pool
+          cloud_properties:
+            availability_zone: YOUR-PRIMARY-AZ-NAME-AGAIN

+1. Generate the manifest: `./generate_deployment_manifest aws riak-cs-aws-stub.yml > riak-cs-aws.yml`
+To tweak the deployment settings, you can modify the resulting file `riak-cs-aws.yml`.
+1. To deploy: `bosh deployment riak-cs-aws.yml && bosh deploy`

 ## Registering the broker